 Can you give me an example of a good pull request template?

-Sure!
-I’ve created a GitHub template that you are free to use and tailor to your own needs.
+But you can of course include more helpful questions.
+I’ve created a GitHub template that comprises more template prompts, that you are free to use and tailor to your own needs.

 What does this PR do?